ahmad-kaif/scrape-flow-v1/README.md

 ## 🚀 Features

 - 🔧 Visual scraper flow builder
-- 📄 DOM element selection and preview
+- 🔧 Schedule workflow using cron jobs
-- 💾 Exportable JSON flow schema
+- 📄 Scrape data from different websites using no code interface
-- 🧪 Real-time testing of selectors
+- 💾 Extract Data with AI
-- 💻 Built with Next.js + Tailwind CSS
+- 🧪 Complete Logs of Workflow Executions
-- 🔐 Secure execution sandbox (optional)
+- 🔐 Secure authentication using Clerk
-- ☁️ Cloud-ready for headless deployments
+- ☁️ Secure workflows and credentials system

 ---